 Two objects or files are strictly equivalent if their content (all values or members) and metadata are the same.
 The three properties of the equivalence relation should be applied under strictly equivalent.

-Under strict equivalence, two files are equal if their file structures, objects (all groups and dataset), and metadata are the same.
-Two groups are equal if structures, objects (all groups and dataset), and metadata are the same.
-Two datasets are equal if their data values and metadata are the same.
+Under strict equivalence, two files are equal if their file structures, objects (all groups and datasets), and metadata are the same.
+Two groups are equivalent if structures, objects (all groups and datasets), and metadata are the same.
+Two datasets are equalivalent if their data values and metadata are the same.

 Loosely equivalent

-Two objects or files are loosely equivalent if they are equivalent under certain given conditions or options.
-The three properties of the equivalence relation may not be applied toloosely equivalent.
+Two objects or files are loosely equivalent if they are equivalent under certain pre-determined conditions or options.
+The three properties of the equivalence relation may not all be applied to determine that two objects of files are loosely equivalent.

 Below are some examples of comparison options for loosely equivalent.
-Other comparison options can be specified by applications.
+Other comparison options can be specified by an application.

-Excluding certain objects when comparing two files or two groups
+Exclude certain objects when comparing two files or two groups

-Comparing only common objects
+Compare only common objects

-Ignoring attributes or other metadata when comparing two objects
+Ignore attributes or other metadata when comparing two objects

-Comparing only attributes or other metadata
+Compare only attributes or other metadata

 Comparing HDF5 objects